 The theory is that shares equal sales, but that’s not the case at all.
 It’s possible to get plenty of social shares and not earn a dime because of it.

-Scroll Depth May Be the Metric You’ve Been Missing
+Scroll Maps May Be the Data You’ve Been Missing

-Have you thought about “scroll depth” lately?
+Have you thought about “scroll maps” lately?
 The term refers to how far down the page a visitor travels.

 Do you assume every piece of content you post gets viewed all the way to the end?
 I hate to break the news to you, but that’s probably not the case.

-Scroll depth is one of those things everyone needs to know, few people do know, and most are afraid to find out.
+Scroll maps are one of those things everyone needs to be familiar with, few people understand, and most are afraid to find out.

 Like the maxim says, “The truth will set you free” (but first it may make you miserable).